CMLDMR/QMongoDB/README.md

 # QMongoDB

 this code is unstable.
 Becarefull before using or test on your own all function.
+Tutorial will be placed here soon.